Skip to content

 Influencers are no less than partners.
 An influencer campaign’s success truly depends on the dynamic and work of the personalities you work with.
 As mentioned, the influencers you choose should understand and believe in the brand or product they are promoting to ensure that the campaign portrays authenticity for the best performance.

 In the Jewish market, there is substantial overlap among different influencers.
 That is to say that influencers are not strictly delineated to particular niches.
-While in the general market, influencers usually promote offerings native to their category, whether it be food, fashion, fitness, etc.), in the Jewish market, influencers are more general and lifestyle focused and promote a variety of offerings across a broader range.
+While in the general market, influencers usually promote offerings native to their category, whether it be food, fashion, fitness, etc.), in the Jewish market, influencers are more general and lifestyle-focused and promote a variety of offerings across a broader range.
 Therefore, the influencer you decide to work with does not necessarily have to be native to promoting the category of product you have on offer.
 Instead, the focus should be on who the influencer’s primary audience is and how relevant it is to your offering.

 Part and parcel to any successful influencer campaign, negotiation can be the most challenging and frustrating part of the process.
 This is the negotiation phase.
 There are several reasons why this phase can, at times, be quite difficult.
 One of the primary reasons relates to the relative experimental stage that influencer marketing currently finds itself in.
-There is very little concrete guidance as to what market rates for influencer focused campaigns should be.
+There is very little concrete guidance as to what market rates for influencer-focused campaigns should be.
 To illustrate, a recent study by Rakuten established that 86% of marketers weren’t entirely sure how influencer fees are calculated.
 This confusion is exacerbated by the challenges relating to the performance measurement of these campaigns.
 Without quantification of the ROI emanating from influencers, it becomes difficult to negotiate fees in line with the returns they bring.
-As stated in regards to tracking campaigns, this lack of knowledge, understanding, and transparency is hurt the influencer marketing industry’s overall maturity.
+As stated in regard to tracking campaigns, this lack of knowledge, understanding, and transparency has hurt the influencer marketing industry’s overall maturity.

 With these concerns at the forefront, we advise clients on ways to mitigate these potential pitfalls strategically.
 At the start, we can bring historical benchmark data from influencers and associated ROI as a negotiating base.
 Furthermore, especially in scenarios where we have established relationships with an influencer and have the power to shift spend in either a positive or negative direction, interests are much more in sync for a significantly more beneficial rate and a more robust promotion.

-In addition to the negotiation specific dynamics and tactics to get mutually beneficial agreements with influencers, we have also seen rising popularity in the alternative, performance-based compensation structures.
+In addition to the negotiation-specific dynamics and tactics to get mutually beneficial agreements with influencers, we have also seen rising popularity in the alternative, performance-based compensation structures.
 This shift from the once mainstream models varies greatly depending on whether specific campaign benchmarks are met.

 For example, if a company engages an influencer to get new users signed up to their subscription platform, instead of a one-time fee, the influencer would be paid on a Cost Per Acquisition (CPA).
 With such an agreement, the influencer and company’s goals are much more closely aligned and, in certain situations, could be substantially more profitable for the influencer.
 With that being said, some issues can arise with such a structure.
 The most common is where the offering at hand lacks in significant regard, and the response is expected to be lackluster in the influencer’s opinion.
 In essence, in such a circumstance, where the influencer does not believe in the product’s strength, whether warranted or not, it is better for both parties not to work together.

-In addition to alternative compensation structures becoming more common with offerings relevant to the Cost Per Acquisition metric, we see branching out into more traditional sales-focused offerings.
+In addition to alternative compensation structures becoming more common with offerings relevant to the cost-per-acquisition metric, we see branching out into more traditional sales-focused offerings.
 For example, the department store Neiman Marcus has recently launched an influencer program.
 The program allows influencers from various platforms, ranging from Instagram to traditional bloggers, to sign up and partner with Neiman Marcus.
 In return, influencers chosen to work with the department store will receive commissions based on the sales generated from their audience.
 Influencers part of the program will also receive free merchandise and potentially be a part of industry events.
 Promotion of the department store must be approved before promotion, allowing for substantial protection of the Neiman Marcus brand.
 This performance-based structure is the direction we see the market sway in as all stakeholders have vested interests in success.

 With the mentioned examples of alternative fee structures, one can see that negotiation is an art.
-Base on experience, we find that creativity goes a long way in this regard.
+Based on experience, we find that creativity goes a long way in this regard.
 With flexibility on both the influencer and client’s end, the discussion tends to be a lot more fruitful and pleasant.
 It is also helpful to remember that if a substantial value is being offered to an influencer’s audience regarding a contest prize, there is potential for promotion without an associated influencer fee.
 We have found that these opportunities are most abundant during the Jewish holidays and during peak vacation times.

 One thing’s for sure, though, for influencer marketing to cement itself as a marketing tactic with longevity in the marketer’s toolkit, there must be a steady decrease in negotiations taking place “in the dark.”
 A combination of hard and soft metrics should be considered to arrive at a fee with an influencer.
 These include the nature of the partnership – a one-off versus a long-term engagement, the size of the influencer audience and their engagement, the work involved in the content promotion, and a plethora of other scenario-specific minutiae.